Azayzel/dekocards/README.md

 # deck-ocards

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+Created by Josh Lavely

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Run `gulp` for building and `gulp serve` for preview.

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Running `gulp test` will run the unit tests with karma.
 "# dekocards"